Smile (Avril Lavigne song): Chart performance

-In the United States, "Smile" debuted at number 94 on the Billboard Hot 100 chart for the issue dated 23 July 2011.
-The song peaked at number 68 for the issue dated 20 August 2011, spending a total of seven weeks on the chart.
+In the United States, "Smile" debuted at number 94 on the Billboard Hot 100 chart for the issue dated July 23, 2011.
+The song peaked at number 68 for the issue dated August 20, 2011, spending a total of seven weeks on the chart.
 "Smile" was also a success on the Mainstream Top 40 chart, peaking at number 25 and spending 11 weeks on the chart.
 Almost two years after its release, "Smile" was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 paid digital downloads.
+In 2024 it was certified platinum by RIAA.

 After officially being released as a single, "Smile" debuted on the Australian Singles Chart and New Zealand Singles Chart.
-In Australia, it debuted at number forty-two on 2 May 2011 and has peaked at number 25.
+In Australia, it debuted at number forty-two on May 2, 2011 and has peaked at number 25.
 The song has sold over 100,000 units of digital copies in the Australia.
 In New Zealand, the song debuted at thirty-three on 25 April 2011 and peaked at number thirty.
 The song peaked at 189 on the UK Singles Chart after her Britain's Got Talent performance, then fell out of the chart the next week, making it her lowest charting single to date in the United Kingdom.
 It was never released on radio in the United Kingdom, Germany and some other European countries.

 Music video

 Background

-The music video was shot on 21 April 2011, and was directed by Shane Drake.
+The music video was shot on April 21, 2011, and was directed by Shane Drake.
 Lavigne uploaded videos on her YouTube account of the set of the video.
-On 16 May, she posted a video titled "Ready, Set, Smile!".
+On May 16, she posted a video titled "Ready, Set, Smile!".
 The next day, she posted another video, titled "Smile & Style".
-On 18 May, she posted the third video, titled "Graffiti Guitar", and the fourth video, "Avril Lavigne - "Smile" Behind the Scenes" was viewed more than 120,000 times in less than 24 hours.
-Lavigne premiered the music video on 18 May 2011 on her Vevo account.
+On May 18, she posted the third video, titled "Graffiti Guitar", and the fourth video, "Avril Lavigne - "Smile" Behind the Scenes" was viewed more than 120,000 times in less than 24 hours.
+Lavigne premiered the music video on May 18, 2011 on her Vevo account.